Tumor: a single word that can change your life in a jiffy.

 What Is The Difference Between Malignant And Benign?

 A tumor is an abnormal mass of cells that grows uncontrollably when the body’s natural cell division goes awry.
 It can form in various body parts, such as the skin, organs, bones, and soft tissues.
-The impact of a tumor depends on factors like type, location, and growth patterns.
+The impact of a tumor depends on factors such as its type, location, and growth patterns.

 Tumors are classified into two main categories based on their ability to spread and their potential health risks: